placerte/wav-to-freq/README.md

 - [ ] Integrate live curve fitting and solving.
 - [ ] Export solved parameters and file info.
 - [ ] Make the code a protable executable
+- [ ] Clean LSP warnings
+- [ ] Remove the abundance of np.pi.
+It may affect numerical precision.